meuleman/epilogos/README.md

 Depending on what is available locally, there are also (fee-based) web hosting services, such as [Dreamhost](https://www.dreamhost.com/) or [Amazon Lightsail](https://lightsail.aws.amazon.com), for instance.
 Management tools for these services are web-based and make configuration easy.

-For the purposes of this section, we will assume that you have a public-facing web server that is available at `http://192.168.0.1` (your actual IP address will be different), and that you are able to copy or upload files to the required directory on this server, so that these files are available through this address.
+For the purposes of this section, we will assume that you have a working, public-facing web server that is available at `http://192.168.0.1` (your actual IP address will be different), and that you are able to copy or upload files to the required directory on this server, so that these files are available through this address.

 ### Preparing tabix-indexed qcat files